 What Is Neurofeedback?

-Looking for a non-invasive treatment to encourage your brain to return to a more efficient and effective operation?
+Looking for a non-invasive alternative to encourage your brain to return to a more efficient and effective operation?

 Neurofeedback can help.